A Mindfulness App for Daily Prompts That Stay Light

 Meditation library apps are useful when you want daily reminders plus access to longer guided sessions.
 Headspace, Insight Timer, and Waking Up are examples of content-library style apps.

 These apps can work well if your prompt sometimes leads into a 5, 10, or 20-minute practice.
 The voice prompt fading into silence can help if you are not ready to sit unguided.
 The downside is choice.
-A large library can create decision fatigue when you only wanted a one-minute pause before opening your laptop.
+A large library can create decision fatigue when you only wanted a one-minute pause between support tickets or household tasks.

 Best for